Dog Breeds

 The Pomeranian comes from the larger Spitz-type Arctic sled dogs and shares ancestry with breeds like the Samoyed and Keeshond.
 Poms were bred down in size in the region of Pomerania (now part of Germany and Poland) and became one of the most popular companion dogs worldwide.

-By 1888, the American Kennel Club (AKC) officially recognized the Pomeranian and quickly became a fashionable pet.
+By 1888, the American Kennel Club (AKC) officially recognized the Pomeranian, and they quickly became a fashionable pet.

 The Pomeranian comes from the larger Spitz-type Arctic sled dogs and shares ancestry with breeds like the Samoyed and Keeshond.
 Poms were bred down in size in the region of Pomerania (now part of Germany and Poland) and became one of the most popular companion dogs worldwide.

-By 1888, the American Kennel Club (AKC) officially recognized the Pomeranian and quickly became a fashionable pet.
+By 1888, the American Kennel Club (AKC) officially recognized the Pomeranian, and they quickly became a fashionable pet.

 Health and Medical Concerns